What are the minimum system requirements for running Citrix Hypervisor?

 No. Citrix Hypervisor installs directly on bare-metal hardware, avoiding the complexity, overhead, and performance bottlenecks of an underlying operating system.

-Can I upgrade an existing Citrix Hypervisor or XenServer installation to a newer version?
+Can I upgrade an existing Citrix Hypervisor installation to a newer version?

 Yes.
-If you have already installed a supported version of Citrix Hypervisor or XenServer you can update or upgrade to a newer version of Citrix Hypervisor instead of doing a fresh installation.
+If you are running a supported version of Citrix Hypervisor you can update or upgrade to a newer version of Citrix Hypervisor instead of doing a fresh installation.
 For more information, see Update and Upgrade.

 Can I upgrade from an out-of-support version of Citrix Hypervisor or XenServer installation to this version?